ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Status 400 - Registration was unsuccessful due to invalid input.
   - Error code `badSignatureAlgorithm`
-  - [TODO]: more error codes to be defined
+  - [TODO]: more error codes to be defined, see [#17](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/17)

 If 202 is returned, then clients should wait until registration succeeded or failed by polling the registration status using the Operation ID returned in the response.
 Clients should always obtain a receipt as a proof that registration has succeeded.